 I hate to waste food.
 So the same applies to my sourdough discard.
 I use it in various bakes like crackers or kulcha.
 But during these tough times when I am trying to preserve my yeast, I decided to use the discard with a small amount of yeast to create this beautiful Foccacia.
 This hybrid dough was a dream to work with.
 I have used half wholewheat flour and half APF.
 But you can use all APF.
 For toppings I have used sun-dried tomatoes , a few olives and celery and parsley stems.
 I didn't have much in the pantry.

-Mix sourdough discard and 200 gms water in a large bowl.
+Mix sourdough discard and water in a large bowl.

-Cover with a cling film and let it rest for one to two hours
+Cover with a cling film and let it rest for one hour.

 Sanitize your counter top with a few drops of lemon juice.